coderolls/coderolls-blog/_posts/java-basic/2021-03-02-convert-double-to-int.md

 In this article, we will see, how to convert a double value to an integer value in Java programming language.

 Let's say, you have a double primitive value (ex `82.14`), but you need an int value (ex. `82`) for further operations.
-So, let's see how to convert double to int in java.
+So, let's see how to convert double to int in Java.

 There are three ways you can convert double to int.
 I have listed the three ways below.